Ronald Singson

-Career
+Political career

+Singson was served as provincial board member from 2001 to 2007.

 Singson was elected as representative of Ilocos Sur's first district during the 2007 local and national elections.
 He served in the 14th Congress from 2007 to 2010.
 Among his notable contributions is a bill granting additional benefits to employees and members of the judicial branch of the government.

 Singson relaunched music channel Channel V Philippines in December 2009.
 Early in 2010, Singson later was linked to actress Lovi Poe, daughter of presidential candidate Fernando Poe, Jr. Singson also became a partner of Jomari Yllana in Fearless Production, a production outfit that produces live concerts.

 Singson sought to defend his seat in the 2010 House of Representatives election against Beltran Baterina, winning in May 2010.

 On July 9, 2010, Singson's production outfit co-produced Usher's concert at the SM Mall of Asia Concert Grounds, and was considering to bring Justin Bieber to the Philippines.
 In an earlier event, his company also funded the Cook-Archuelta concert held at the Mall Of Asia concert grounds.

 In May 2013, Singson successfully regained his seat as representative of Ilocos Sur's first district, defeating political opponent Bertrand Baterina.
 In February 2014, Baterina filed a disqualification case against Singson before the Supreme Court of the Philippines, seeking to disqualify the latter in a desperate attempt to gain a congressional seat.
 However, the petition was later junked by the High Court due to lack of merit.